MBIng92/Tetris/README.md

 If you detect any bugs, please contact me.

 For importing the Tetris game in your project, please consider the following.
 After importing the file-system "Tetris" into your Project, you have to add the "core.jar" to your Build Path!
-You are notallowed to change the "core.jar" file.
+You are not allowed to change the "core.jar" file.
 Otherwise you are welcome to add new functions.

 The Tetris.jar file is the actual game.